All I Wanna Do (The Beach Boys song): Critical reception

 In 1970, Jim Miller of Rolling Stone noted production elements made the listening experience "mind-wrenching".
 Greenwald called the song a lost classic, writing: "Possibly one of the most beautiful and unusual songs and recordings on the Sunflower album...
 Mike Love deserves high marks for his vocal and lyric contributions, which may be his most tasteful in the scope of the entire Beach Boys canon.
 Brian Wilson's haunting, minor-key melody and ghostly arrangement is truly bittersweet evidence that he had certainly not lost his artistic grasp."
 Greenwald afforded accolades to the song's arrangement, citing the effectiveness of the piccolo snare drum and the well-executed harmonies.

 A 2016 reader's poll conducted by Rolling Stone ranked it the fourth-best Beach Boys song that was not a hit record.
 In 2021, the song was ranked number eight on Ultimate Classic Rock's listicle of the finest "post-Pet Sounds Beach Boys songs".
 Contributor Nick Deriso noted that the song resembled "a prehistoric dream-pop song" and had been admired by many "bedroom-recording chillwave kids".
 In 2022, The Guardian's Alexis Petridis ranked it number 17 on a list of the greatest Beach Boys songs.

 Influence

-"All I Wanna Do" has been cited as the origin of the dream pop, shoegaze, and chillwave genres.
+"All I Wanna Do" has been cited as a point of origin of the dream pop, shoegaze, and chillwave genres.
+It is further regarded as "the first chillwave song".
+American Songwriter's Catherine Wathall supported that the song contained a "chillwave essence", while the publication Future Music listed the song as part of a "beginner's guide" to chillwave.

 Critic Jim Allen, who cites the Beach Boys as the "godfathers" of dream pop, says that the song's unprecedented "cinematic dream sequence" production style marks the point "where the dream pop family tree starts to come into focus."
 However, because the group were predominantly known for hit singles such as "Kokomo" during the 1980s, critics had largely disregarded the band's 1970s recording output, and the Beach Boys' impact on the genre was not widely acknowledged until after the 2000s.
 Allen goes on to draw connections between the sound of "All I Wanna Do" and acts such as the Radio Dept., M83, Panda Bear, Beach House, A Sunny Day in Glasgow, and Au Revoir Simone.